robweber/ha-betabrite-sign/README.md

 * betabrite/sign/available

 Turning the sign off and on is done via a special Text object allocated when the program starts.
 This is simply a blank message that pre-empts any running message at runtime to blank the display (off) and then remove it to return the display to normal messaging (on).

+### Home Assistant MQTT Setup

+Topics from any MQTT device can be monitored, but a common use case is to get entity information from Home Assistant.
+Utilizing the [MQTT broker](https://github.com/home-assistant/addons/tree/master/mosquitto) add-on for Home Assistant and the built in [state stream integration](https://www.home-assistant.io/integrations/mqtt_statestream/) it is very easy to get up to date entity information pushed to the LED sign.
+See the pages for each of these on their setup within Home Assistant.
+Once configured you can monitor the state topics required to get the information needed to display on the sign.

 ## Usage